 - Create dioramas

-- Make edible stuff – cell cakes, cookie maps, edible rocks, etc.
+- Review with food!
+Make cell cakes, cookie maps, edible rocks, etc.

 - Put on a “show-and-tell” presentation for friends and relatives

-Although we basically school year round, we do take about six weeks for a summer break and we’re counting down the days!
-How do you like to celebrate and/or wrap-up your school year?
+Even when we were homeschooling year round, we took about six weeks off for a summer break.
+Whether you’re year-round schoolers or are looking forward to summer break, how do you like to celebrate and/or wrap-up your school year?